eminguyen/lahacks2018/README.md

 # What Do You Meme?

-<p align="center"> A cooperative meme based game created for LA Hacks 2018 </p>
+<p align="center"> A Meme-based Compatibility Quiz Game created for LA Hacks 2018 </p>

 ![wdym](https://user-images.githubusercontent.com/32719891/38170453-d99a505a-353a-11e8-856c-cc0ae7a35676.png)

-What Do You Meme? is a game created to promote friendships through the power of internet meme culture.
-The game pairs up two players and asks them to react with one three options: ?, Haha, and Yikes.
-It then uses a carefully thought out algorithm to determine the compatibility between the two players.
+What Do You Meme? is a fun and quirky quiz game created to test the compatibility of two individuals through the power of internet meme culture.
+The game prompts the two players to react to each image with one ofthree options: ?, Haha, and Yikes.
+It then uses a precise and holistic algorithm to determine the meme compatibility between the two players.

 ## Table of Contents
 - [Team Members](https://github.com/gits-lit/lahacks2018#team-members)